joshHug/LeidenITP/labs/lab7.md

 ## Exercise 8: Make an Image Criminal Friendly (challenge, very hard)

 In this exercise, we continue with using numpy and slicing arrays.
 However, this exercise is no longer a simple toy problem, but also has some real world applications.
 When, you complete both function you will also see the end result of the original image of a pumpkin and a blurred out pumpkin.

+Blurring out the pumpkin or pixelating it is similar to what you see when a face is made unrecognizable on tv.
+This is done by creating the effect of locally reducing the pixel density.
+In this exercise, we will do this by making patches of 30x30 pixels and giving all the pixels the same color value.

 Open pixelate_image.py and work your way through the exercises.